-1. INTRODUCTION
+INTRODUCTION 1.

-The resource elasticity offered by cloud providers is often touted as a key driver for cloud adoption.
+The resource elasticity offered by today's cloud providers is often touted as a key driver for cloud adoption.
 Providers expose a minimal interface- users or tenants simply ask for the compute instances they require and are charged on a pay-as-you-go basis.
 Such resource elasticity enables elastic application performance; tenants can demand more or less compute instances to match performance needs.

-While simple and elegant, there is a disconnect between this low-level interface exposed by providers and what tenants actually require.
-Tenants are primarily interested in predictable performance and costs for their applications [1,2]; for instance, satisfying constraints regarding their application completion time [3,4,5].
+While simple and elegant, there is a disconnect between this resource-centric interface exposed by providers and what tenants actually require.
+Tenants are primarily interested in predictable performance and costs for their applications [2, 28]; for instance, tenants want to satisfy constraints regarding their application completion time [9, 14, 20, 35, 39].
 With today's setup, tenants bear the burden of translating these high-level goals into the corresponding resource requirements.
-Given the multiplicity of resources in a datacenter (compute instances, network, storage), such a mapping requires determining how application performance scales with individual resources, which is often non-trivial.
+Motivated by this disconnect, we argue for refactoring the tenant-provider relationship to improve cloud usability.
+Instead of today's resource-centric interface, providers should offer a job-centric interface whereby tenants only specify performance and cost goals for their jobs and applications.